VishruthBharadwaj/AmazonLinkedinScraper/readme.txt

 Flow of Linkedin:
 Please run the script.
-Please enter your Email and Password so that it will search AUtoDS and redirect to the page.
+Please enter your Email and Password so that it will login and search AutoDS and redirect to the page.